Imperialism (Hobson book): Influence on liberalism

 After 1950, Hobson's technical interpretations came under sharp criticism by scholars.
 His contention that economics underpinned imperialism was attacked by the historians John Gallagher and Ronald Robinson in their 1953 article "The Imperialism of Free Trade" which argued that strategic considerations and geopolitics underpinned European expansion in the 19th century.

 "Jewish financiers" and racism

-Hobson's writings on the Second Boer War, particularly in The War in South Africa: Its Causes and Effects, attribute the war partly to Jewish influence, including references to Rothschild bankers.
+Hobson's writings on the Second Boer War, particularly in a different book, The War in South Africa: Its Causes and Effects, attribute the war partly to Jewish influence, including references to Rothschild bankers.
 While Imperialism does not contain the "violent anti-Jewish crudities" of his earlier writing, it does contain an allusion to the power and influence of Jewish financiers, saying that finance was controlled "by men of a single and peculiar race, who have behind them many centuries of financial experience" and "are in a unique position to control the policy of nations".